• Skip to primary navigation

 Eggplant, red bell pepper, asparagus, shallot, garlic, Thai basil leaves, coconut milk, green curry paste, and fish sauce.

-• Vegetables: For the eggplant, you can use those little, round Thai eggplant or the long and slender Japanese/Chinese variety.
-Other vegetables you can use, besides red bell pepper and asparagus, are snow peas, zucchini, squash, cauliflower, broccoli, bamboo shoots, string beans, and baby corn.
-If you like mushrooms which have a lot of water in them, sear on high heat to brown them and cook out all that liquid before adding to the curry.
+• Vegetables: You can also use snow peas, zucchini, squash, chayote, cauliflower, broccoli, bamboo shoots, yardlong or green beans, and baby corn.
+If you like mushrooms, sear them on high heat to brown them and cook out all the liquid before adding them to the curry.

-• Thai basil leaves: A great way to add freshness and make it more authentic.
+• Thai basil leaves: A great way to add freshness and make it more authentic is to add fresh Thai basil leaves.
 It tastes similar to Italian basil or sweet basil with anise or licorice-like flavor.

 How to make this recipe